DrunkCat69/DrunkCat69.github.io/blogs/Statistics/AB Testing.md

 - Intra-user Experiment: expose the same user to the feature being on/off over time.
 - Interleaved Experiment: expose the same user to the A and the B side at the same time.
 Typically, this only work in cases where you are looking at reordering a list.
 - Inter-user experiment: got different ppl on the A side and on the B side. i.e. AB testing

+#### population vs. cohort

+**Cohort:** a group of individuals who share a common characteristic or experience, also a subset of population.

+Use cohort instead of population when you are looking for learning effects, examining user retention, want to increase user activity, or anything requiring user to be established.

+#### Sizing

+The size of the experiment is determined based on practical significance, statistical significance, and the desired sensitivity. ([example](https://colab.research.google.com/drive/1j0CBUb8t-BhiEYTVfjg6Mc20M3eYIjtH#scrollTo=9pbR93_Jb7Iv))

+It is also important to consider factors such as the choice of metric, unit of diversion, significant level ($\alpha$), reduced power (1 - $\beta$) (i.e. increase $\beta$) and population, as these can affect the variability of the metric.

+Taken Udacity as example, there are three possible way to reduce the size of an experiment

+1. Change unit of diversion to page view
+   - Makes unit of diversion same as unit of analysis
+2. Target experiment to specific traffic
+   - non-English traffic will dilute the results
+   - could impact choice of practical significance boundary
+3. Change metric to cookie-based click through probability
+   - often doesn't make significant difference
+   - If there is a difference, variability would probably go down

+#### Duration vs. Exposure

+What fraction of your traffic you're going to send through the experiment?
+The duration of your experiment is related to **the proportion of traffic you're sending through your experiment.**

+We couldn't run on all of traffic to get results quicker for several reasons:

+1. safety to make sure the function works well;
+2. press we don't want a lot of people to know it before it works;
+3. other things impact the variability such as holiday.

+#### Learning Effect

+- When there’s a new change in the beginning, users may against the change (change version) or use the change a lot (novelty effect).
+But over time, user behavior becomes stable, which is called the plateau stage.
+The key thing to measure learning effect is time, but in reality, you don’t have that much luxury of taking that much time to make a decision. **Suggestion: run on a smaller group of users for a longer period of time.**

+- If you do have much time, you also need to notice the following points:
+  1. choosing the unit of diversion correctly;
+  2. dosage: how often we see the change, then you probably want to be using cohort as opposed to just a population;
+  3. risk and duration.

+- Pre-periods and post-periods: A/A test before and after the experiment.